Early childhood education and care services have asked a number of questions about the National Quality Framework (NQF).

 The department will continue to work with services and those that are working towards reaching the National Quality Standard will receive greater support through more frequent assessment visits.
 The proposed assessment and rating process includes the requirement for services to undertake a self-assessment and develop a Quality Improvement Plan prior to an assessment visit.
 This is designed to assist services to focus on continuous improvement and make professional judgments about the way they operate.

 Section 11 of the National Law states that an application for Provider Approval made under section 10 must be made to the Regulatory Authority of the participating jurisdiction in which the applicant, or any of the applicants, ordinarily reside.

 Section 11 also provides that where the applicant/s is not an individual (i.e. a corporation), an application must be made in the jurisdiction in which the principal office is located.

 Therefore the individual must reside within Australia, or in the case of a corporation, the principal office must be located in Australia.

 The Approved Provider will be the current licensee, which in this instance would be the P&C Association.
-When any members of the P&C Executive change, the new members must hold or apply for a Blue Card and the Regulatory Authority (the Department of Education, Training and Employment) must be notified within seven days (section 173 (1) (b) of the National Law , and regulation 174 (2)(b) of the National Regulations ).
+When any members of the P&C Executive change, the new members must hold or apply for a Blue Card and the Regulatory Authority (the department) must be notified within seven days (section 173 (1) (b) of the National Law , and regulation 174 (2)(b) of the National Regulations ).

 Section 23 of the Education and Care Services National Law (Queensland) Bill 2011 enables a person who becomes a member of the executive, and does not hold a current Blue Card, to be taken as fit and proper provided they have applied for one.
 This provides the necessary time for the person to make application for a Blue Card, if they do not hold one.